The Scale of Failure

 | OpenEyes / Eye Care | £8.5M | 7 years | Two deadlines missed |

-When Thomas was asked at the January 2026 public accountability meeting what return the public had received on these investments, she replied: "We don't have an ROI on all of our investments."
 The only concrete benefit she could cite was £0.5 million in "equivalent savings" — not cash — from a single system.
+Against several hundred million pounds in total expenditure.

 Thomas then compared measuring digital ROI to measuring the value of electricity — arguing that accountability for outcomes is inherently impossible.